A Quick Singapore Fling

 Suit families/business travellers or single travellers like myself!

 The rooms have been themed around “calm nature.”
 Just what one needs after a long flight.
-They all feature natural light, soothing colours (check the pics) and super block out curtains.
+They all feature natural light, soothing colours (check the pics) and block out curtains.
 I was lucky to have a King Bed Deluxe Club room which looked straight out to the incredible pool, (which I had to try 5 minutes after entering my room.)
 Sneaking through a door straight onto the pool deck was a bit special!
 Palm trees block the plane tails sitting on the tarmac directly behind the pool deck.
 Look hard and you are reminded the airport is our neighbour.

 4/ Relax or workout